ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 .. note::

     nvtx-include syntax is very particular.
 The trailing / in the example is significant.
-For full information, see the section on `NVTX filtering <https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvtx-filtering>`_ .
+For full information, see the Nvidia's documentation on `NVTX filtering <https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvtx-filtering>`__ .